TKattula/MIST4610Project2/README.md

 Question #1 \
 In states with the highest chronic disease prevalence, are high-risk behavioral factors like tobacco use, alcohol consumption, and poor nutrition also elevated?
 Does this relationship suggest where prevention resources should be targeted?

+Why it is Important
+This question is important because it helps identify whether chronic diseases are linked to preventable behaviors like smoking, alcohol use, and poor nutrition.
+If states with high disease rates also show high levels of these risk factors, it suggests that many of these health issues are not random but driven by lifestyle patterns.
+This has strong social and economic impacts, since chronic diseases increase healthcare costs, reduce productivity, and lower quality of life.
+It also matters for health, because understanding these relationships allows governments and organizations to focus on prevention instead of just treatment.
+Instead of spreading resources evenly, they can target the areas and behaviors that are actually causing the biggest problems.

+How it ties into data set and further actions
+This question ties directly into the dataset by comparing chronic disease prevalence with behavioral risk factors across states.
+This helps identify patterns or correlations between lifestyle behaviors and disease rates.
+Based on the results, actions could include targeting high-risk states with prevention programs like anti-smoking efforts or nutrition education, making interventions more focused and effective.

 Question #2

 ## Manipulations